lakhanp1/bioinformatics_notes/data/ChIPseq/01_CL_ChIPseq_pipeline.md

 tools like IGV or IGB.
 By extending reads, the peak summit gives more accurate TF binding position.

+Usually `MACS2` can estimate the `extsize` on its own by selecting highly enriched regions from the ChIPseq BAM file.
+However, fungal TF ChIPseq has total detected peaks in range of 1000-3000 as opposed to human TF ChIPseq where number of peaks can be more than 100,000.
+This small initial number of peaks in fungal ChIPseq data can cause (most of the times) `MACS2` to fail in estimating the fragment size and `extsize` parameter.
+Therefore, we use `extsize = 200` for our data.
+This is based on our experience with sonicator and we use same sonicator for all our ChIPseq sample fragmentation with exact same settings.
+This helps to have uniform processed data across batches.
+We use same approach while calling peaks using `MACS2` by using `--nomodel --extsize` arguments.

 ``` bash
 macs2 pileup --extsize 200 -i ChIPseq_sample1_bt2.bam -o ChIPseq_sample1_pileup.bdg
 ```